The strong form of deformable solids is given by the Cauchy momentum equation

 Voigt notation

 In Voigt notation, the stress and strain tensors are represented as vectors.
-Consequently, the constitutive relation takes the following form:

-where H is the elasticity matrix which is a 6×6 symmetric matrix.
+where H is the elasticity matrix which is a symmetric 6×6 matrix.

-The weak form of solid mechanics is obtained by multiplying the partial differential equation in (1) with the test function
+The weak form of solid mechanics is obtained by multiplying the partial differential equation in (1) with the test function of displacement field u′ and integrating over the whole domain Ω.

 ∫Ω−ρu¨⋅u′dΩ+∫Ω(∇⋅σ)⋅u′dΩ+∫Ωf⋅u′dΩ=0